rachel-brockman/ProfessionalCPP/README.md

 # ITP435
-All problem sets from USC ITP 435: Professional C++
+All problem sets from USC Professional C++ course